Atharva-Malode/EasyTouch/README.md

 ## Contact

-For any questions, suggestions, or issues, please reach out to our team at atharvamalode21@gmail.com. 📧📞 Happy *EasyTouching!* ✨🖱✨
+For any questions, suggestions, or issues, please reach out to at atharvamalode21@gmail.com. 📧📞 Happy *EasyTouching!* ✨🖱✨